2020 Wrap up of Valley Voices Top Stories

 One day, they are just gone.

-My greatest fear used to be dying alone and I couldn’t understand why the single members of my extended family estranged themselves from their only living relatives.
+My greatest fear used to be dying alone and I couldn’t understand why single family member estranged themselves from their only living relatives.
 Who was going to be there to hold their hand when the time came?

-When my son Alex died in 2017, I couldn’t really recommend having children, but Joseph’s passing resolved that issue for me also.
+When my son Alex died in 2017, it was so painful that I couldn’t really recommend having children, but Joseph’s passing resolved that issue for me also.
 The evening of his death my adult kids had all made it home for dinner.
 As we sat around the table, I realized that this was his legacy.
 We chatted, reminisced and recounted his quirks, sayings, and funny anecdotes that were all vintage Joseph.

 This reminiscing was so much more of a legacy than a plaque on a wall or a wing of a building named after someone no one knows

 Just think of your ancestors.
 They live in you.
-And Joseph lives in those he has touched, in the hearts and minds of his kids, and even his readers.
+And Joseph lives in the hearts and minds of his kids, and even his readers.

-Joseph’s legacy includes not only his quest for justice, but sharing his sense of right and wrong, the truth, and maybe a few Beetles and Bob Dylan Songs, to the next generation.
+Joseph’s legacy includes not only his quest for justice, but sharing his sense of right and wrong, the truth, and maybe a few Beetles and Bob Dylan Songs.

 It doesn’t mean you have to have your own children.
 Not everyone wants to or can.
 If you don’t have a family of your own, pay for a niece’s college or graduate school tuition.
 Take your nephew under your wing and be his mentor.
 Take over the care, financial and physical, of your parents.
 Don’t come to the end of your life having spent every dime and every minute just on yourself.

 He taught me that having a family was not only worth it, but was my life’s journey.
-Every totaled car, destroyed rug, sleepless night and bounced check were all worth it, and Joseph and I did it together.
+Every crumpled bumper, stained rug, and sleepless night were all worth it, and Joseph and I did it together.
 We were a team.
 And I now would recommend it to everyone.

-Egyptians believe that every time you say a person’s name they live, and Joseph will live in our family forever.
+Egyptians believe that every time you say a person’s name they live, and Joseph will live forever.